 9 Tips for Traveling with a Group

 Embarking on group trips can either be the most amazing or tortuous type of trip ever.
 Usually, you expect to have a memorable experience where you get to bond with your loved ones.
 However, things may go awry.
-You may have some discrepancies over hotel accommodations, the itinerary or even have to separate some fights between family members.
-Fortunately, be it a family reunion, a weekend getaway with friends or bachelorette party for your girlfriend, your group trip doesn’t have to end up in a disaster.
+You may have some discrepancies over hotel accommodations, the itinerary, or even have to separate some fights between family members.
+Fortunately, be it a family reunion, a weekend getaway with friends, or a bachelorette party for your girlfriend, your group trip doesn’t have to end up in a disaster.
 You can still get that outstanding experience that you can reminisce over and over again.
 Here are some pointers to follow for the vacation of your dreams.

 House Over Hotel

-Renting a house may be more preferable than a hotel especially if you are having a big family reunion.
+Renting a house may be more preferable to a hotel especially if you are having a big family reunion.
 It saves a lot of stress.
 It creates the right atmosphere to bond with your people as no one will be hiding out in their hotel rooms.
 There are other benefits to renting a house… You get to have meals together, cook your favorite meals if you want to, and for the parents, they’ll get the opportunity to put their kids to bed early without having to stay in the same room with them.
-It is advisable to use a good travel advisor to make your accommodation arrangements stressfree.
-You can also buy groceries in bulk and have them deliver to your doorstep for convenience during your stay.
+It is advisable to use a good travel advisor to make your accommodation arrangements stress-free.
+You can also buy groceries in bulk and have them delivered to your doorstep for convenience during your stay.

 A Resort is also a good choice

 You can have your travel advisor book your accommodations at a resort instead of a house.
-Resorts are suitable for everyone in the group with the various activities from going to the spa, golfing or simply relaxing.
+Resorts are suitable for everyone in the group with various activities from going to the spa, golfing, or simply relaxing.
 Also, most resorts don’t leave the kids out of the fun so the parents can enjoy their time alone.
 In addition, resorts have very spacious dining rooms where everyone can wine and dine together.
 Check out “All-Inclusive Caribbean Resorts” for some amazing options.

 Democracy is not a crazy option

-There’s this unwritten law when it comes to group travel; the larger the group, the longer the stay, the more the disputes.
+There’s this unwritten law when it comes to group travel; the larger the group, the longer they stay, the more the disputes.
 One sure way of resolving conflict of interests among groups is to vote.
-If you have different opinions on the sights to see or the activities to do, let everyone speak up and, as in democracy, majority carries the vote.
+If you have different opinions on the sights to see or the activities to do, let everyone speak up and, as in democracy, the majority carries the vote.
 You can also divide the group into teams to make things more interesting.

 Don’t Do Too Much

-Getting a group to a place, on an outing and then back home is no walk in the park.
+Getting a group to a place, on an outing, and then back home is no walk in the park.
 Having to plan an itinerary for a group especially one with kids can be tiring in itself, so it’s advisable you don’t load it up with too many activities.
 If it is a big outing or activity like a trip to the museum or an aquarium, you can limit it to one per day to avoid being stressed out.

 A little play, a little rest

 Also, remember to create time for rest.
 Let everyone enjoy a time alone where they can relax, read a book or take a quick nap before or in-between group activities.
-They will sure thank you for it.
+They will surely thank you for it.

 Planning is important